-Torizon can lower the effort and cost to comply with regulations and keep your focus on the unique value of your products and not on the effort to clear checkboxes in security requirement guidelines.
+Torizon can lower the effort and cost to comply and keep your focus on the unique value of your products and not on the effort to clear checkboxes in security requirement guidelines.

 The newly proposed EU Cyber Resilience Act is highly relevant for the Industrial Internet of Things (IIoT), Industrial Automation & Control Systems, and general-purpose microprocessors.
 It is driven by the enormous cost caused by cybercrime, estimated at EUR 5.5 trillion in 2021.
 The EU understands that this is caused by low cybersecurity standards in HW and SW and the inability of users to choose products with adequate security due to missing transparency.
 The penalties for non-compliance are up to €15 million or 2.5 percent of their global annual turnover.